Crop Diversity for Challenging Times: the Role of Genebanks in Sustainable Development

 OBJECTIVES AND OUTPUTS

-The Dialogue will comprise three separate sessions that will aim to build a vision of how genebanks can play a fuller and more effective role in helping agriculture meet future challenges.
-Special attention will be paid to the evolving role of the international genebanks managed by the CGIAR.
-The key findings and recommendations of the dialogue will be written up as a brief statement and, together with background documents prepared for the Dialogue, will be used as the basis for a System level review of CGIAR genebank costs and operations (GCO review), as well as for relevant discussions concerning ‘One CGIAR’, the Plant Treaty Governing Body, and for consideration by the Crop Trust Executive Board.
+The Chatham House Dialogue comprised three separate sessions that aimed to build a vision of how genebanks can play a fuller and more effective role in helping agriculture meet future challenges.
+Special attention was paid to the evolving role of the international genebanks managed by the CGIAR.
+The key findings and recommendations of the dialogue were written up as a brief statement and, together with background documents prepared for the Dialogue, were used as the basis for a System level review of CGIAR genebank costs and operations (GCO review).

-The three discussion sessions will take place virtually on 21, 22, 23 September.
+The three discussion sessions took place virtually on 21, 22, 23 September.

 Session 1 – 21 September